MaKuehn/Udacity-DRL-Navigation-Project/README.md

 reward of 13 or more in 100 consecutive episodes.

 ## States
-A 37 dimensional vector that includes information about the agent velocity and his field of vision in the forward direction (ray-based).
+A 37 dimensional vector that includes information about the agent velocity and its field of vision in the forward direction (ray-based).

 ## Actions